Icloudeng/directus-portal/README.md

 ### Database

-For a quick start consider using docker and docker-compose
+For a quick start consider using docker and docker compose

 - `make postgres-docker`